National Comics

 Kid Dixon (boxer) #1–32 (July 1940 –May 1943) By George Tuska.
 Also in Bomber Comics, published by Elliott.

-Kid Patrol (Porky, Sunshine, Teddy, Spunky & Suzy) #1–36 (July 1940 –October 1943) By Charles Nicholas.
-Also in Bomber Comics, published by Elliott.
+Kid Patrol (Porky, Sunshine, Teddy, Spunky & Suzy) #1–36 (July 1940 –Oct.
+1943) By Bill Smith ("Dan Wilson") Also in Bomber Comics, published by Elliott.
 Like the Little Rascals, complete with token (and embarrassingly represented) black kid

 Paul Bunyan (historical) #1–22 (July 1940 –April 1942) By Herman Bolstein and John Celardo.